StackVista/stackstate-docs/configure/opentelemetry/what-is-opentelemetry-instrumentation.md

   - Visit the [AWS OpenTelemetry integrations page](/stackpacks/integrations/aws/opentelemetry-nodejs.md) for more information regarding the [supported AWS services](/stackpacks/integrations/aws/opentelemetry-nodejs.md#supported-services) and how to install and use this Lambda layer.
 - **Manual instrumentation** using the [OpenTelemetry API](https://opentelemetry.io/docs/instrumentation/)
   - This gives you the ability to create and display a custom component with a health state within StackState using the [OpenTelemetry API](https://opentelemetry.io/docs/instrumentation/).
-  - To learn more about how to implement a manual instrumentation specifically for StackState, head over to the [manual instrumentation mappings for StackState](/configure/opentelemetry/manual-instrumentation/mappings-for-stackstate.md) section
+  - To learn more about how to implement a manual instrumentation specifically for StackState, head over to the [manual instrumentation tracer and span mappings](/configure/opentelemetry/manual-instrumentation/mappings.md) page